NEUROIMAGING / NEUROSONOLOGY

 Management

-- aggressive management of vascular risk factors + antiplatelet therapy
+- aggressive management of traditional vascular risk factors + antiplatelet therapy

-- blood pressure should be measured in both arms, and BP management should be guided by the values obtained in the unaffected arm
+- blood pressure should be measured in both arms; BP management should be based on the values obtained in the unaffected arm; any increase in antihypertensive dosage must be carefully monitored (BP drop may worsen the steal)

 - subclavian angioplasty with stenting